 The Lightbulb Reading Series is a residency hosted by G45 at the IRT Theater located in the West Village of New York City.

-In this year’s expanded Lightbulb Reading Series, eight young playwrights will collaborate with G45 Productions to develop their own new works over the course of a two week residency at IRT.
+In the Third Annual Lightbulb Reading Series, July 17 - 30, eight young playwrights will collaborate with G45 Productions to develop their own new works over a two-week period at IRT Theater.

 Showings: Thursday July 19th at 7 PM & Monday July 23rd at 7 pm